Peachtree Recovery Solutions

 If you or someone that you care about have been struggling with a mental health concern and a co-occurring substance use disorder, the Peachtree Recovery Solutions team is here for you.

-Our dual diagnosis treatment center in Georgia is a safe space where adults receive personalized outpatient care from a team of compassionate professionals.
+Our dual diagnosis treatment centers in Georgia are where adults receive personalized outpatient care from a team of compassionate professionals.
 Contact us today to learn about your options and verify your insurance now.

 No, it isn’t any more or less difficult to recover from a dual-diagnosis disorder than from either a mental health or substance use disorder alone.
 Many of the treatments and coping strategies work well for either disorder.